rk630/jenkins_experiment/README.md

-# jenkins_experiment

-## Jenkins CI CD pipeline for flask application
+# Jenkins CI CD pipeline for flask application

 ## Objective:

-### Set up a Jenkins pipeline that automates the testing and deployment of a simple Python web application.
+#### Built a Jenkins pipeline that automates the testing and deployment of a simple Python web application.

 ## Requirements: